KosmosisDire/obsidian-webpage-export/README.md

 ## To Do:
 - Add scrolling to the outline.
+- Add mobile support for the outline (mdeia queries and popout menu)
 - Support custom css and js only for export
 - Enable embedding css per plugin
 - Add an export-current button to the sidebar